 In Section 3.2 we solve the pure wage problem.
-We ask how the owner should best choose a wage schedule when his employees derive no status utility from titles, i.e., which $w_d \in \mathcal{W}$ solve the minimization problem above when $\sigma = 0$ ?
-This is the classical pure wage problem.
-It has a solution for all $d \leq I^M$ .
-We show that the solution to the pure wage problem is connected to the pure titles problem.
-Every solution $w_d$ of the pure wage problem is measurable with respect to the finest partition $\mathcal{P}^$ that solves the pure titles problem.
+We ask how the owner should best choose a wage schedule when her employees derive no status utility from titles, i.e., which $w_d \in \mathcal{W}$ solve the minimization problem above when $\sigma = 0$ ?
+Solutions exist for all $d \leq I^M$ .
+We show that any solution to the pure wage problem is connected to the pure titles problem.
+Every solution $w_d$ of the pure wage problem is measurable with respect to the finest partition $\mathcal{P}^$ that solves the pure titles problem, and there exists a solution that is measurable with respect to the coarsest partition $\mathcal{P}$ .

-Thus the optimal wage schedule gives even fewer wage levels than there are titles.
+Thus the optimal wage schedule gives no more wage levels than there are titles, and possibly fewer.
 This is a far cry from a piece rate schedule where wages strictly increase with each output.
 The optimal wage schedule is a step function with broad steps.
 At the jump points, a small increase in output is rewarded with a huge increase in wage.